Krzysztonek/Krzysztonek-Icons/README.md

     - /local/krzysztonek-icons.js
 ```

-- Save, then restart Home Assistant.
+- Save, then restart Home Assistant and enjoy your additional set of icons.

 ## Usage